 What Does Sheldrick Wildlife Trust Do?

-The Sheldrick Wildlife Trust has a handful of projects in place to combat loss of life.
-These include the Anti-Poaching Unit, Veterinary Unit, Water for Wildlife, and the Orphan’s Project to name a few.
-All play a very important role in the survival of wildlife but we’ll focus on the Orphan’s Project.
+The Trust has implemented a range of innovative programs to combat the loss of wildlife, including the Anti-Poaching Unit, Veterinary Unit, Water for Wildlife Project, and the Orphans’ Project.
+Each program plays a role in ensuring the survival of Kenya’s wildlife, but the Orphans’ Project is perhaps the most well-known.

-At age three to four, the orphans are weaned off the formula and are slowly introduced to a diet of plants.
-Once they are strong enough, they are then assigned to one of SWT’s reintegration units.
-The majority go to Tsavo National Park.
-Tsavo National Park is home to Kenya’s largest elephant population.
-This is the beginning of their reintroduction into the wild.
+At around three to four years old, the orphans are weaned off formula and gradually introduced to a plant-based diet.
+Once they are physically stronger, they are transferred to one of SWT’s reintegration units, most of which are located in Tsavo National Park, home to Kenya’s largest elephant population.

-Every morning the orphans are accompanied to the park by their keepers.
-They are first introduced to past nursery orphans and will eventually meet the wild herds.
-The time it takes for an orphan to join the wild herd is dependent on many factors and each elephant is different.
-During this phase, they return to the nursery each evening until they are no longer vulnerable to predators.
+Each morning, the orphans are escorted by their keepers into the park, where they are introduced to past nursery graduates and eventually to wild herds.
+The time it takes for an orphan to fully transition into the wild varies depending on the individual elephant’s personality, strength, and circumstances.
+During this phase, the young elephants return to the safety of the reintegration unit each evening until they are no longer vulnerable to predators.

 How to Visit Sheldrick Wildlife Trust